 MFPG is always looking for new OutCasters.
 If you are of middle school, high school, or college age and are lesbian, gay, bisexual, transgender, queer, questioning, asexual, etc. (LGBTQ+) or a straight ally, please join us!
-Opportunities exist in Westchester and at Michigan State University.
+Opportunities exist in Westchester County, New York, and at Michigan State University.

 OutCasting youth participant Nicole K. in the studio